Integral action for bilinear systems with application to counter current heat exchanger: Experimental results

 \subsection{First experiment}

-In this first experiment, we consider 16 compartments, corresponding to $n = 8$ compartments for the hot fluid and $\bar{n} = 8$ compartments for the cold fluid.
-The control gains were set to $k_p = 0.1*10^-5$ and $k_i =2.6*10^-5$.
+In this first experiment, we consider 16 compartments, corresponding to $n = 8$ compartments for the hot fluid and $\overline{n} = 8$ compartments for the cold fluid.
+The control gains were set to $k_p = 0.1 10^-5$ and $k_i =2.6*10^-5$.
 The observer gain $L$ was computed by solving the LMI condition in \eqref{eq:observer_condition}, using a standard numerical implementation in \textsc{Matlab}.

 The controller’s performance is evaluated by varying the reference temperature.
 As shown in Figure~\eqref{fig:first_exp}, the reference is initially set to \( 26.5^\circ\mathrm{C} \) for the first 180 seconds.
 It is then reduced to \( 25^\circ\mathrm{C} \) between 180 and 600 seconds, and subsequently increased to \( 27^\circ\mathrm{C} \) after 600 seconds.
-The results demonstrate that the controller exhibits a smooth and stable response, without any sign of actuator saturation.
-Moreover, at 950 seconds, a \( 0.5^\circ\mathrm{C} \) disturbance is introduced at the output.
-The controller effectively compensates for this disturbance, swiftly restoring the system to the desired temperature.
+The results demonstrate that the controller exhibits a smooth and stable response, without any sign of actuator saturation. {Moreover, at 950 seconds, a \( 0.5^\circ\mathrm{C} \) disturbance is introduced at the output by superimposing a virtual additive perturbation on the measured temperature signal in the Simulink model, so as to emulate a sensor disturbance.} The controller effectively compensates for this disturbance, swiftly restoring the system to the desired temperature.
 In Figure~\eqref{fig:first_exp_part2}, the behavior of the observer is presented.
 The real heat exchanger system is equipped with five sensors, while our discretization consists of 16 compartments.
 For comparison, we calculated an average value approximately every 3 to 4 blocks and compared it with the measurements from the physical sensors.
 Furthermore, the second subfigure of Figure~\eqref{fig:first_exp_part2}, which displays the difference between the true output and the estimated output, confirms that the estimation error is effectively zero.

 These results underscore a fundamental advantage of the proposed control strategy: the ability to accurately reconstruct the full temperature profile $\hat{x}$ along the cold fluid channel, despite the availability of only a limited number of physical sensors.
 This is made possible by the observer integrated in the control scheme, which benefits from global convergence guarantees to reliably estimate unmeasured internal states.
 The maximum observed error is approximately one degree Celsius, which can largely be attributed to the uncertainty in the alignment between the physical sensors and the discretization grid used in the model.
 Given this source of discrepancy, such a small deviation represents a strong validation of the observer’s accuracy.
 This capability holds significant practical value in industrial contexts, where sensor deployment may be constrained by cost, accessibility, or physical space.
 Being able to infer the full system state from sparse measurements not only improves monitoring and diagnostics but also enables more precise and robust control.